breandan/kotlingrad/README.md

 // b * b
 ```

-Similarly, attempting to multiply two tensors whose inner dimensions do not match will fail to compile.
+Similarly, attempting to multiply two matrices whose inner dimensions do not match will fail to compile.

 ```kotlin
 val a = Mat(`2`, `4`,